 The Council is currently debt free and its capital expenditure plans do not currently imply any need to borrow over the forecast period.
-Investments are forecast to fall to £25.689 m as capital receipts and other revenue resources are used to finance capital expenditure, and reserves are used to finance specific projects and one off revenue expenditure. the revenue budget.
+Investments are forecast to fall to £ 33.531m as capital receipts and other revenue resources are used to finance capital expenditure, and reserves are used to finance specific projects and one off revenue expenditure.

 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
-Table 3 shows that the Council expects to comply with this recommendation during 2015-16 as it maintains its debt free status.
+Table 3 shows that the Council expects to comply with this recommendation during 2016-17 as it maintains its debt free status.